IslenskaStaerdfraedafelagid/ncm30-website/info/index.md

 <div style="margin-top:30px;"></div>

-# Official website

-The city of Akureyri maintains the website <b>Visit Akureyri</b> which displays all necessary informations regarding transportation to and from Akureyri.
+The city of Akureyri maintains the website <b>Visit Akureyri</b> which displays practical informations regarding transportation to and from Akureyri, as well as accommodation in town.

 <a href="https://www.visitakureyri.is/en/plan-your-visit/transport" target="_blank">
   <img src="https://IslenskaStaerdfraedafelagid.github.io/ncm30-website/assets/images/visitakureyri.png"